kempbros/kempbros.github.io/_posts/2016-04-08-Patch_Antenna_Generator.md

     feature: calculator.png
 excerpt: Check out this handy patch antenna generator and download designs in EAGLE Script and SVG
 ---
+## Overview
+We are certainly not an RF experts.
+We have worked with those and they hold a level of wizardry that we will never reach.
+That being said, we have done our best to produce a quality Patch Antenna Calculator designed specifically for FPV flight that is based on the research and calculations of experts.
+For links to the docs we used, check out this post: <http://kempbros.github.io/antennas/DIY_Patch_Antennas/>

+## To Use
+1. Set the frequency you would like to use.
+We set the default as 5.795Ghz, which is right in the middle of the channel range you would get from a radio like the TS5823
+2. Set the dielectric constant of the material between the patch and the ground plane.
+If you are using PCB (commonly FR4) then your constant should be 4.5.
+3. Set the thickness of your dielectric.
+This is the thickness between the patch and the ground plane.
+Common PCB thickness is 1.575mm (0.062") and includes the thickness of copper.
+We used 1.5mm as default.
+4. Press "Generate"!

+What you should see now is two fold.
+First, you will see an SVG generated that you can use to etch a PCB by hand.
+Second is a script you can directly run within EAGLE PCB CAD software and manipulate the antenna as you see fit (remember to rename the file with an SCR extension).
+Lastly, make sure you use two sided PCB material, as you need the bottom layer ground plane.

+Once you have made your board, simply solder on a SMA pigtail and rock out to your new high-gain patch antenna!

 <!--
 Patch Antenna Generator (c) by Benjamin Kemp